How to Create a Backyard Nature Preserve

 of spray mechanism your birdbath will attract more birds.

 Flowers Commonly Used for Attracting Butterflies and Hummingbirds

 Below is a list of some of the more common plants that attract butterflies and hummingbirds.
 Many plants attract both, but each of these species has their favorites.
-You will want to place groups of plants together and not single plants standing alone.
-This pattern will be more effective in drawing the butterflies and hummingbirds into your garden.
-You will also want to include native grasses and shrubs that act as a food source for the larvae and caterpillars.
-We have included a list of food source plants for your reference.
+Place groups of plants together; don't plant single plants standing alone.
+This pattern is more effective in drawing butterflies and hummingbirds into your garden.
+Iinclude native grasses and shrubs to act as a food source for larvae and caterpillars.
+A list of food source plants is also included below for your reference.

 Once your garden is in bloom you will begin to enjoy the colorful life that the fragrance and nectar-producing plants attract.
-Don't forget to select a couple of comfortable and convenient wildlife-viewing areas where you can relax and enjoy the butterflies, hummingbirds and other wildlife that venture into your garden!
+Don't forget to build in a couple of comfortable and convenient wildlife-viewing seating areas where you can relax and enjoy the butterflies, hummingbirds and other wildlife that venture into your garden!

 Bee Balm (Monarda didyma) - long-blooming perennial that has red or purple blooms.
 Good for zones 4-7.

 Bee Bush (Aloysia gratissima) - can grow to 8 feet high and has white flowers.
 Attracts butterflies.